 Ms. Gayle Ann Nesbitt Vittorini, an alumna of the School of Social Work, endowed this scholarship in 1996 in memory of her father.
 Awards are made on the basis of academic achievement and professional potential.

-DENISE AND RAY NIXON FELLOWSHIP FOR EXCELLENCE IN SOCIAL WORK
+DENISE O. NIXON SCHOLARSHIP IN SOCIAL WORK

 LEON AND JULIE STONE PAYNE FAMILY ENDOWED SCHOLARSHIP IN SOCIAL WORK